qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_table_styling.rst

 Customizing these colors is as easy as hiding the grid lines.
 You can adapt the styling of the rows and columns by just setting different colors.
 These colors are available and can be overwritten in your application color theme:

- * ``table-pane`` - background color of the pane when less entries are used than avaialable space
+ * ``table-pane`` - background color of the pane when less entries are used than available space
  * ``table-row`` - text color of the cells
  * ``table-row-background-even`` - background color of even rows
  * ``table-row-background-odd`` - background color of odd rows